ben-strasser/flow-cutter-pace20/README.md

 The following publications are related to this submission:

-* Graph Bisection with Pareto Optimization .
+* Graph Bisection with Pareto Optimization.\
-  Michael Hamann and Ben Strasser.
+  Michael Hamann and Ben Strasser.\
   ACM Journal of Experimental Algorithmics

-* Graph Bisection with Pareto-Optimization.
+* Graph Bisection with Pareto-Optimization.\
-  Michael Hamann and Ben Strasser.
+  Michael Hamann and Ben Strasser.\
   Proceedings of the 18th Meeting on Algorithm Engineering and Experiments (ALENEX'16).

-* Correspondence between Multilevel Graph Partitions and Tree Decompositions.
+* Correspondence between Multilevel Graph Partitions and Tree Decompositions.\
-  Michael Hamann and Ben Strasser.
+  Michael Hamann and Ben Strasser.\
   MDPI Algorithms.

-* Computing Tree Decompositions with FlowCutter - PACE 2017 Submission.
+* Computing Tree Decompositions with FlowCutter - PACE 2017 Submission.\
-  Ben Strasser.
+  Ben Strasser.\
   ArXiv.

-* Customizable Contraction Hierarchies.
+* Customizable Contraction Hierarchies.\
-  Julian Dibbelt, Ben Strasser, and Dorothea Wagner.
+  Julian Dibbelt, Ben Strasser, and Dorothea Wagner.\
   ACM Journal of Experimental Algorithmics.

-* Customizable Contraction Hierarchies.
+* Customizable Contraction Hierarchies.\
-  Julian Dibbelt, Ben Strasser, and Dorothea Wagner.
+  Julian Dibbelt, Ben Strasser, and Dorothea Wagner.\
   Symposium on Experimental Algorithms (SEA).